Semiabelian varieties over separably closed fields, maximal divisible subgroups, and exact sequences: Introduction

 Section 2 recalls key notions and facts about differential fields, and semiabelian varieties over separably closed fields.
 We also discuss relative Morley rank, preservation of descent under isogeny, and some properties of $p^{\infty}G(K)$.

 In section 3 we introduce the $\sharp$-functor in all characteristics and begin relating relative Morley rank to exactness.
-We also make some observations about descent of semiabelian varieties, $D$-structures, $p$-torsion, and Tate modules, proving for example that in positive characteristic the semiabelian variety $G$ descends to the constants if and only if $G$ has a $D$-group structure if and only if, in the ordinary case, all of the (power of $p$)-torsion of $G$ is $K$-rational.

-Section 4 contains the main results of the paper.
-The key result, Proposition 4.2, characterizes the obstruction to preservation of exactness by the $\sharp$-functor, and is proved in all characteristics.
-Proposition 4.3 concludes that if $0\to G_1 \to G_2 \to G_3 \to 0$ is an exact sequence of semiabelian varieties (ordinary in characteristic $p$) such that $G_{1}$ and $G_{3}$ are defined over the constants, ${\cal C}$, then the sequence of $G_{i}^{\sharp}$'s is exact if and only if $G_{2}$ descends to ${\cal C}$.
-Together with results from section 3 we are then able to present our example (in positive characteristic) of a semiabelian variety $G$ such that $G^{\sharp}$ does not have relative Morley rank (in fact the example is simply any nonconstant extension of a constant ordinary abelian variety by an algebraic torus).
-The remainder of section 4 contains both positive and negative results about preservation of exactness by $\sharp$ in various situations.
-For example in characteristic $0$, the $\sharp$-functor applied to any exact sequence of {\em abelian varieties} preserves exactness, whereas there is a counterexample in positive characteristic.
+Section \ref{charp} concentrates on the characteristic $p$ case.
+We begin by making some observations about descent of semiabelian varieties and Tate modules, proving for example that an ordinary semiabelian variety $G$ descends to the constants of $K$ if and only if all of the (power of $p$)-torsion of $G$ is $K$-rational (section \ref{TorsionTate}).
+We make no claim that our results on descent are especially novel, and we would not be surprised if they were explicit or implicit in the literature on semiabelian varieties in positive characteristic.
+However we were unable to find precise references in spite of consulting several experts.
+In section \ref{exactnessdescent}, we answer the original question which motivated this paper.
+In Proposition \ref{Maindescentcarp}, we show that if $0\to G_1 \to G_2 \to G_3 \to 0$ is an exact sequence of ordinary semiabelian varieties such that $G_{1}$ and $G_{3}$ descend to the constants, ${\cal C}$, then the sequence of $G_{i}^{\sharp}$'s is exact if and only if $G_{2}$ descends to ${\cal C}$.
+This yields an example of a semiabelian variety $G$ such that $G^{\sharp}$ does not have relative Morley rank (in fact the example is simply any nonconstant extension of a constant ordinary abelian variety by an algebraic torus).
+See Corollary 4.14, which as mentioned above is among the main results of our paper.
+The remainder of section \ref{charp} contains both positive and negative results about preservation of exactness by $\sharp$ in various situations.
+In particular we give an example of an exact sequence of ordinary abelian varieties for which the $\sharp$-functor does not preserve exactness.
+This cannot happen in characteristic $0$ as shown in the next section.

+In section \ref{sectionuniform}, we switch to differential algebraic methods in order to treat uniformly both characteristic $0$ and characteristic $p$.
+In section \ref{sectionDstructures} we recall the definition of D-structures for group schemes and the fact that a semiabelian variety $G$ over a Hasse field $K$ descends to the constants of $K$ if and only if $G$ admits an iterative D-structure.